ryokbys/vasp-utils/README.md

 # What's this package
-This package includes some utilities which help us to process outputs obtained through VASP calculations.
+This package includes some utilities that help us process outputs obtained through VASP calculations.

 # Who made this?